Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 	</div>
 	<div class="answer">
 		<p>
-		Descartes held that, unlike matter, mind cannot be subject to deterministic natural laws, for otherwise the future and the past could be uniquely determined by the present and the "self-evident" fact of free will would be undermined.
+		Descartes held that, unlike matter, mind cannot be subject to deterministic natural laws, for otherwise the future and the past could be uniquely determined by the present, and the "self-evident" fact of free will would be undermined.
 		</p>
 	</div>
 </div>

-Descartes' theory contrasts with both the vitalist view and the soul-centred view, because the mind is not equivalent to the soul or the vital principle.
-And consequently their respective definitions of what constitutes "the body" also differs: Descartes diminishes the role of the body in personhood; whereas in both the the soul-centred and the vitalist theory, a person (the subject of experiences, the ego) required both components (the soul / vital principle was just the eternal / non-physical essence of the person).
-(Descartes also rejected claims about the afterlife and other religious connotation n connection with mind.)
-Yet despite these differences, the individuality of persons remains intact &ndash; it is now ascribed to the ego rather than the soul.
+Descartes' theory contrasts with both the vitalist view and the soul-centred view, because the mind is not equivalent to the soul or the vital principle &ndash; and consequently their respective definitions of what constitutes "the body" also differs.
+Descartes diminishes the role of the body in personhood (it is just a vehicle); whereas in both the the soul-centred and the vitalist theory, a person (the subject of experiences, the ego) required both components.
+The soul / vital principle represented the eternal / non-physical essence of the person, but not the person themself.
+(Descartes also rejected claims about the afterlife and other religious connotation in connection with mind.)
+Yet despite these differences, the individuality of persons remained intact &ndash; it was now ascribed to the ego rather than to the soul.

 Anyway, with the body thus reduced to a mere puppet of an imperfect mind, our connexion to the physical world around us became that little bit more tenuous.
 Descartes' famous dictum, "I think, therefore I am", which is rooted perhaps in vestigial Abrahamic contempt for the fallibility of the mortal realm, establishes the existence of the self as the primary principle of existence.
 (It is a small step from here to the "solipsistic" conclusion that it is the *only* principle of existence: *I think, therefore I am the Universe*.)